omarmiatello/telegram-api-generator/README.md

     banChatMember(chat_id: IntegerOrString, user_id: Integer, until_date: Integer, revoke_messages: Boolean)

 <p>Use this method to ban a user in a group, a supergroup or a channel.
 In the case of supergroups and channels, the user will not be able to return to the chat on their own using invite links, etc., unless <a href="#unbanchatmember">unbanned</a> first.
-The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+The bot must be an administrator in the chat for this to work and must have the appropriate administrator rights.
 Returns <em>True</em> on success.</p>

 | name | type | required | description |
 |---|---|---|---|